As an Amazon Associate I earn from qualifying purchases.

 We can both sit in one happy boat together because the difference between homemade caramel sauce and homemade bourbon caramel sauce is literally just the addition of bourbon.

-So… If you don’t want it, leave it out!
-And now we ALL get to learn how to make our own caramel sauce at home, bourbon or no bourbon.
+So… If you don’t want it, leave it out, and you’ll have my beloved salted caramel sauce all ready to go!
+And regardless of what you add to your caramel sauce, we ALL get to learn how to make our own at home, bourbon or no bourbon.